 Welcome to the Academy of Geriatric Physical Therapy Cognitive and Mental Health Special Interest Group (CMHSIG)!
 The purpose of the CMHSIG is to provide a forum through which individuals having a common interest in older adults with dementia and other cognitive-based conditions and mental health issues can learn from each other.

 The CMHSIG also hosts a business meeting at the Combined Sections Meeting every year in February, which I hope you will consider attending.
-I will be there this February and warmly encourage you to reach out to me, the other Officers and our many Liaisons.
+I hope to see you there and warmly encourage you to reach out to me, the other Officers and our many Liaisons.
 This CMHSIG leadership group represents people, across the United States and in various settings, who are committed to sharing their talents, knowledge and time in order to broadening our collective knowledge of how physical therapy care management services can effectively help people living with cognitive and mental health conditions.

 We are always looking for ways to hone and expand the scope of our SIG, so please forward any suggestions for programming and CMHSIG activities to me at email@example.com.
 I look forward to your participation in our CMHSIG!
 Your ideas are most welcome!